 Food security is a pressing concern in Guatemala, especially when it comes to children.
 Half of all children under 5 in this Central American country are chronically malnourished—the worst level of malnutrition in the Western Hemisphere.

-The statistics are even more alarming in the Western Highlands of the country, where the majority of the population is indigenous: Chronic malnutrition among young children is 67 percent in Feed the Future target regions (Western Highlands Integrated Program Baseline Survey, 2013).
-One of the primary reasons Guatemala faces such high levels of chronic malnutrition is that families
+The statistics are even more alarming in the Western Highlands of the country where the majority of the population is indigenous.
+Feed the Future focuses its efforts in these target regions where chronic malnutrition among young children is over 67 percent (Western Highlands Integrated Program Baseline Survey, 2013).
+One of the primary reasons Guatemala faces

 Feed the Future supports the following programs, partnerships and organizations in Guatemala.